dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

 ```

 You were told that `gcc` can compile C code and *link against* shared libraries
-if you put them on the command line, so your try and run this:
+if you put them on the command line, so you try and run this:

 ```console
 $ gcc libanswer.so print-answer.c -o print-answer